Get on the electoral register

-The electoral register is a list of the names and addresses of everyone who is registered to vote.
+The electoral register (sometimes called the ‘electoral roll’) lists the names and addresses of everyone who’s registered to vote.

 - get on the electoral register

 - update your details (for example change your name or address)

 To check whether you’re already on the register, contact:

 - your local Electoral Registration Office if you live in England, Scotland or Wales

 - the Electoral Office for Northern Ireland (EONI) if you live in Northern Ireland